 Location

-Location that the user is assigned to in Control Hub.
+Location of the user defined in the Control Hub.

 Country

-Country that the user is assigned to in Control Hub.
+Country of the user defined in the Control Hub.

 Connection Used